-Lee McKenzie is a highly respected broadcast journalist and presenter who has covered some of the biggest news and sports events of recent times.
-She is best known for her work in Formula One, presenting and interviewing the drivers for Channel 4 and previously BBC TV.
-As well as F1, Lee covers the Olympics, Commonwealth Games, Wimbledon, 6 Nations Rugby and Olympia for BBC as well as the Paralympics for Channel 4.
+Lee is a highly respected broadcast journalist and presenter who has covered some of the biggest news and sports events of recent times.
+She is best known for her work in Formula One, presenting and interviewing the drivers for Channel 4 and previously for BBC.
+Lee is also known for presenting rugby, the sport she started reporting on at the age of 15.
+You will see her on International rugby and the European Champions Cup for Channel 4 and both the Men’s and Women 6 Nations for the BBC.
+Lee has also covered the Olympics, Commonwealth Games, Wimbledon and equestrian for BBC as well as the Paralympics and the Women’s European Football Championships for Channel 4.

 Lee started her career as a written journalist at the age of 15 before joining Border TV as a trainee.
 Lee also holds the distinction of being the youngest person in the UK to present the news having made her anchoring debut on Border TV at the age of 22 after just 12 months with the station.